 champion change within their university around open source and data sharing,

-create code, curriculum and other learning resources that help others learn open data practices,
+create code, curriculum and other learning resources that help others learn open science practices,

-participate in Mozilla workweeks trainings and community events (MozFest, code sprints, study groups, community events, project calls etc.),
+participate in Mozilla workweeks, trainings and community events (MozFest, code sprints, Working Open Workshops, etc.),

 participate and help lead regular community calls,